1-touch-tech/1-touch-tech/README.md

-## Welcome to One Touch Technologies website
+## Welcome to O!
+Touch Technologies website

 We are passionated software developer to provide full stack end to end experience to enterprises.
 We are working hard to get our offering ready, stay tuned.